 His first memories of sports video games involve playing Intellivision’s Major League Baseball at a friend’s house as a child.
 From there, he graduated to running virtual baseball leagues using his Commodore 64 and Micro League Baseball before moving on to a Commodore Amiga and Earl Weaver Baseball.
 Today, Dr. Baerg can usually be found playing the latest sports video game of some kind, typically the most recent version of Sports Interactive’s, Football Manager.

-When not working, Dr. Baerg enjoys hanging out with his wife and watching just about whatever sport happens to be in season.
+When not working, Dr. Baerg enjoys cycling and watching just about whatever sport happens to be in season.
 He avidly follows the San Antonio Spurs and Iowa Hawkeyes and will never betray his favorite childhood team, the Detroit Red Wings.

 Undergraduate Courses Taught at UHV

 COMM 3310 Introduction to Communication Theory (fall)